AlbertFrancishingu/AlbertFrancishingu/README.md

 Here are some ideas to get you started:

-- I’m currently working on a project to develope a website for an academy -I’m currently learning html, php java script
+- I’m currently working on a project to develop a website for an academy -I’m currently learning html, php java script
 - I’m looking to collaborate on bigger projects
 -